apache/flink/docs/dev/stream/state/state.md

 added to the state.
 The interface is the same as for `ListState` but elements added using `add(T)` are reduced to an aggregate using a specified `ReduceFunction`.

+* `AggregatingState<IN, OUT>`: This keeps a single value that represents the aggregation of all values added to the state.
+Contrary to `ReducingState`, the aggregate type may be different from the type of elements that are added to the state.
+The interface is the same as for `ListState` but elements added using `add(IN)` are aggregated using a specified `AggregateFunction`.

 * `FoldingState<T, ACC>`: This keeps a single value that represents the aggregation of all values added to the state.
 Contrary to `ReducingState`, the aggregate type may be different from the type of elements that are added to the state.
 The interface is the same as for `ListState` but elements